j-effendy/ebviz/README.md

 <img src="man/figures/README-theme-1.png" width="100%" />

-These are basic plot examples of `mrpviz` colour palettes using `mtcars`
+These are basic plot examples of `ebviz` colour palettes using `mtcars`
 dataset:

     #>
     #> Attaching package: 'dataviz'
-    #> The following objects are masked from 'package:mrpviz':
+    #> The following objects are masked from 'package:ebviz':
     #>
     #>     theme_seagull, theme_wombat